P21 API Authentication

 - Include username when using consumer keys with Interactive or Transaction APIs — this provides audit trail attribution and is required for session creation

-- Reuse tokens — each call to the token endpoint creates a new middleware session; get one token and reuse it rather than requesting new tokens per-request
+- Reuse tokens — each call to the token endpoint creates a new middleware session; get one token and reuse it across all P21 APIs rather than requesting new tokens per-request (see Token Lifetime and Reuse)

 - Restrict scopes to minimum required access